MetPX/sarracenia/doc/sr_subscribe.1.rst

 - **recompute_chksum <boolean> (default: False)**
 - **reject    <regexp pattern> (optional)**
 - **retry    <boolean>         (default: True)**
+- **retry_ttl    <duration>         (default: 2d)**
 - **source_from_exchange  <boolean> (default: False)**
 - **strip     <count|regexp>   (default: 0)**
 - **suppress_duplicates   <off|on|999>     (default: off)**
 - **timeout     <float>         (default: 0)**

-When the **retry** option is false, the **attempts** option indicates how many times to attempt downloading the data before giving up.
+The **attempts** option indicates how many times to attempt downloading the data before giving up.
 The default of 3 should be appropriate in most cases.
-However, by default **retry** is True, so this value has no effect.
+When the **retry** option is false, the file is then dropped immediately.

-When The **retry** option is set, a failure to download (or send, in a sender) will cause the message to be added to a queue file for later retry.
+When The **retry** option is set (default), a failure to download after prescribed number of **attempts** (or send, in a sender) will cause the message to be added to a queue file for later retry.
 When there are no messages ready to consume from the AMQP queue, the retry queue will be queried.

+The **retry_ttl** (retry time to live) option indicates how long to keep trying to send a file before it is aged out of a the queue.
+Default is two days.
+If a file has not been transferred after two days of attempts, it is discarded.

-The **timeout** option, sets the number of seconds to wait before aborting a connection or download attempt.
+The **timeout** option, sets the number of seconds to wait before aborting a connection or download transfer (applied per buffer during transfer.)

 The  **inflight**  option sets how to ignore files when they are being transferred or (in mid-flight betweeen two systems.)
 The value can be a file name suffix, which is